-I looked at Oliver, with his sweaty man-bun and reddish face, feeling something like admiration.
-He wasn’t just being a melodramatic teenager — he was going against not only his parents, but his entire culture.
+I looked at Oliver, with his sweaty man-bun and reddish face, and felt a sense of giddiness.
+He was going against not only his parents, but his entire culture.
 Oliver wasn’t afraid to make alpha moves.
-I was glad to have him on my side.
+And he’d decided to be my friend.

 “Ashamed at me dropping out of Stanford,” he snickered.
 “What a load of shit.
 Did I ever tell you that they were ‘ashamed’ when I didn’t get into Harvard or Yale?”

 My ears perked up at the words Harvard and Yale, as though they were the names of long-ago crushes whom I’d never gotten over.
-“I didn’t get into Harvard or Yale, either,” I confessed.
+“I didn’t get into those places, either,” I confessed.

 “Yeah, fuck, they gave me shit for years.
 My mom, especially.”
 Oliver dropped to his knees on the rug, suddenly looking very much like a dejected little boy as he picked at imaginary loose threads in the rug.
 “Nothing I ever did — or do — is good enough for them.”

 Emboldened by his confession, I strode over to my nightstand and pulled out a mirrored box from the bottom drawer.
 My godmother had given me the box years ago, intending for me to use it for makeup products.
-Instead, it was stuffed with trinkets I’d collected from fancy places, like a human magpie.
+Instead, it was stuffed with trinkets I’d collected from fancy places.
 I handed Oliver the box and plopped down across from him on the rug.

 “What’s this?” he asked.